andypaul65/MVP/docs/subprojects/subproject-coding-standards.md

 - **Diagnostic Tools**: Use logs, debug output, and code inspection for failure diagnosis.
 For npm commands, inspect npm logs via `npm run <command> --verbose`.

 ### Command Restrictions
-- **Server Startup**: Use `npm run dev` for local development server, but note potential port conflicts; request manual server startup in separate console/IDE if needed.
+- **Server Startup**: Use `npm run dev` for local development server in a separate terminal, but note potential port conflicts; do not run in chat.
 - **Purpose**: Prevents port conflicts and enables independent server management

 ## Design Document Maintenance (MANDATORY)